-Fruits and Vegetables most of us should be eating more.
-What do the different colors mean and what are the health benefits of different colored foods?
+Fruits and Vegetables, most of us should be eating more.
+What do the different colors mean and what are the nutrients and health benefits of the different colored fruit and vegetables?

 Eat foods that are all the colors of the rainbow.
 The health benefits differ depending on the color and the strength of the color.
 The fruit and vegetables that have the strongest or darker colors usually include the most nutrients and have the best health benefits.